Melatonin: Measurement

-Use as a medication and supplement
+Applications

 Insomnia

-An extended-release pharmaceutical formulation of melatonin is approved under the brand name Circadin for the treatment of insomnia in certain settings, such as in people over 55 years of age.
-It is approved in the European Union, Israel, Australia, and countries in Asia and elsewhere in the world, but not in the United States (where it reached phase 3 trials but was not approved).
+An extended-release pharmaceutical formulation of melatonin is approved under the brand name Circadin for the treatment of insomnia in certain settings, such as in people aged 55 years of age or older.
+It is approved in the European Union, Israel, Australia, and countries in Asia and elsewhere in the world, but not in the United States (where it reached phase III clinical trials but was not approved).
 The medication has been licensed since 2007.

-The 2023 European Insomnia Guideline recommended use of prolonged-release melatonin for treatment of insomnia in people age 55 or older for up to 3 months.
+The 2023, European Insomnia Guideline recommended use of prolonged-release melatonin for treatment of insomnia in people age 55 year of age or older for up to three months.
 It recommended against fast-release or over-the-counter melatonin for treatment of insomnia.
 These recommendations were based on several meta-analyses published in 2022 and 2023.

 The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of melatonin in the treatment of insomnia due to poor effectiveness and very low quality of evidence.

 Circadian rhythm sleep disorders

 Melatonin may be useful in the treatment of delayed sleep phase syndrome.

 Melatonin is known to reduce jet lag, especially in eastward travel.
 However, if it is not taken at the correct time, it can instead delay adaptation.

 Melatonin appears to have limited use against the sleep problems of people who work shift work.
 Tentative evidence suggests that it increases the length of time people are able to sleep.

 Meta-analyses, published between 2005 and 2017, appear to show different results as to whether melatonin is effective for circadian rhythm sleep disorders or not.
 Some found that it was effective, while others found no evidence of effectiveness.
 Meta-analyses of melatonin for delayed sleep phase syndrome that found it effective have reported that it improves time to sleep onset by about 40 minutes (0.67 hours) and advances onset of endogenous melatonin secretion by about 1.2 hours (72 minutes).
 One meta-analysis found that melatonin was notably more effective in improving sleep onset latency in people with delayed sleep phase syndrome than in people with insomnia (improvement of 39 minutes vs. 7 minutes, respectively).
 One meta-analysis found that melatonin was probably effective for jet lag syndrome.

-Low doses of melatonin may be advantageous to high doses in the treatment of sleep-cycle disorders.